etjernst/etjernst.github.io/_pages/publications.md

 nav_order: 2
 toc:
   - name: peer-reviewed
+  - name: other writing
+  - subsections:
     - name: policy briefs
     - name: non-refereed pubs
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1